GavinMendelGleason/blog/entries/content_revolution.md

 # The Content Revolution
 ** Building the Headless Content Management System of the Future **

+Myself and team just finished preparring our new cloud headless CMS offering, TerminusCMS.
+It feels like a pretty long journey getting here, but we feel like we have the basis of a truly next generation CMS for devs.

 We live in the information age, and unsurprisingly that means a *lot* of what we do with computers is about marshalling, finding or transforming data.